-Paintings of the Woodstock School

-With the establishment of Byrdcliffe and the opening of the Art Students League summer school in 1906, the 20th century Woodstock School style of
+Paintings of the Woodstock School With the establishment of Byrdcliffe and the opening of the Art Students League summer school in 1906, the 20th century Woodstock School style of landscape painting-more modern than the 19th-century Hudson River School stylebecame influential.

-Music in the Catskills: Folk, Rock and Roots

-Camp Woodland brought city children to Phoenicia from 1939 to 1962.
+Music in the Catskills: Folk, Rock and Roots Camp Woodland brought city children to Phoenicia from 1939 to 1962.
 The progressive, integrated camp stressed folkways and folk music, with annual visitor Pete Seeger teaching, performing and leading songs.
 Camp Director Norman Studer compiled Folk Songs of the Catskills and Catskill Mountain Songbook.

-Fishing in the Catskills

-Birthplace of American

-Fly-Fishing Some of the most famous trout fishing streams in the U.S. are found within the Catskills, long heralded as "the cradle of fly-fishing in America."
-Many of these streams, including the Beaverkill, the Willowemoc and the Esopus, have played an important role in the history of American sport fishing.
+Fishing in the Catskills CATSKILL Interpretive Center Birthplace of American Fly-Fishing Some of the most famous trout fishing streams in the U.S. are found within the Catskills, long heralded as "the cradle of fly-fishing in America."
+Many of these streams, including the Beaverkill, the Willowernoc and the Esopus, have played an important role in the history of American sport fishing.
 The lore and lure of the region dates back to the early 1800s when roads began to improve, and anglers who traveled up the Hudson River by steamboat to Kingston and Newburgh were then able to travel overland by stagecoach.
 References to the Catskill Mountains and its storied fishing appeared in the earliest publications of sporting literature, and many of the most famous fly-fishers, fly-tiers and fishing journalists have learned or applied their skills by fishing in Catskill waters.

-More than 1,500 miles of trout streams exist in the Catskills, 30 of which are greater than 10-miles long.
-There are also dozens of lakes and ponds, including six large

-New York City-owned reservoirs that provide excellent fishing for trout and other sport fish.
+More than 1,500 miles of trout streams exist in the Catskills, 30 of which are greater than 10miles long.
+There are also dozens of lakes and ponds, including six large New York City-owned reservoirs that provide excellent fishing for trout and other sport fish.